Karim-bakhtyar/Optimus-Syria-WEC/docs/about.md

 <link rel="stylesheet" href="assets/style.css">

-<h2>About the Project – Optimus Syria (WS 2025/26)</h2>
+<h2>About the Project(WS 2025/26)</h2>

 <p>
 <strong>Optimus Syria</strong> is a collaborative, international academic engineering project conducted during the Winter Semester 2025/2026 by students of Hochschule Flensburg, in cooperation with Damascus University and Fachhochschule Kiel.
-The project aims to design a modern, cost-effective, and technically robust <strong>Onshore Wind Energy Converter (WEC)</strong> tailored specifically for the environmental, electrical, and infrastructural conditions of Syria.
+The project aims to design a modern, cost-effective, and technically robust Onshore Wind Energy Converter (WEC) tailored specifically for the environmental, electrical, and infrastructural conditions of Syria.
 </p>

 <p>